-A staggered overdose is the ingestion of multiple doses of paracetamol over a period of >1 hour.
-The Commission on Human Medicines (CHM) no longer defines a staggered overdose in terms of mg/kg/day.
+A staggered overdose is the ingestion of multiple doses of paracetamol over a period of >1 hour, usually with the intention of self-harm.
+Toxbase external link opens in a new window The Commission on Human Medicines (CHM) no longer defines a staggered overdose in terms of mg/kg/day.

 1. For pregnant patients, the toxic dose is calculated using the patient's pre-pregnancy weight.